• Skip to primary navigation

 Place du Tertre

-I normally avoid it but if you plan on visiting the crowded Place du Tertre, continue along the busier half of rue Norvins.
-While there, pop into the Biscuiterie de Montmartre - and Carette, for a macaron teatime.
+I normally avoid it but if you really want to visit the crowded Place du Tertre, continue along the busier half of rue Norvins.
+While there, pop into the Biscuiterie de Montmartre - and Carette, for teatime.
+Do be careful here of the crowded areas and pickpockets!

-Instead I recommend taking the other oldest, quieter parallel street in Montmartre, rue Saint Rustique.
+Instead I recommend taking the other oldest, much quieter street, (parallel) in Montmartre, rue Saint Rustique.

 La Bonne Franquette (playing on a French expression meaning unfussy, simple food) has been a legendary restaurant with the local Montmartrois.
 Regulars such as Degas, Renoir, Sisley and Toulouse-Lautrec all loved to love, eat, drink and sing here.

 I thoroughly recommend a visit to the Montmartre Museum.
 Even better, enjoy a drink at the Café Renoir in the gardens.
-A quiet haven from the tourist trail - and spot the famous swing immortalised by the painter, who also lived there.
+A quiet haven from the tourist trail - and spot the famous swing immortalised by Renoir, who also lived there.

 La Maison Rose